 These guidelines are to be referenced as assessment criteria for Resource Consent applications as required by Estuary Estates Plan provisions.
-The Mangawhai Design Guidelines at Appendix 25A of the District Plan also required to be assessed. are incorporated into and form a part of Appendix 16.1 for assessment purposes.
+The Mangawhai Design Guidelines at Appendix 25A of the District Plan are incorporated into and form a part of Appendix 16.1 for assessment purposes.

-16.14 [DELETED]
+- 16.14 [DELETED]

-16.15 [DELETED]
+- 16.15 [DELETED]

+- 16.15.1 [DELETED]